rahulpnath/hugoBlog/content/drafts/defaultAzureCredential_from_azure_sdk.markdown

 When connecting with Key Vault make sure to provide the identity (Service Principal or Managed Identity) with relevant Access Policies in the Key Vault.
 It can be added via the Azure portal (or cli, powershell etc.).

-Using the [Azure Key Vault client library for .NET v4](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net) you can access and retrieve Key Vault Secret as below
+Using the [Azure Key Vault client library for .NET v4](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net) you can access and retrieve Key Vault Secret as below.
+The DefaultAzureCredential inherits from TokenCredential which the SecretClient expects.

 ```csharp
 var secretClient = new SecretClient(